-Title insurance is an insurance policy that protects against loss if the condition of title to the land be different than what was insured.
+Title insurance is an insurance policy that protects against loss if the condition of title to the land is different than what was insured.

 What if I have a problem?
 Do I have to lose my property to make a claim?